Tavizhe/learnWithMe/README.md

 6. add commit massage about what you did or to ignore it add #.
 7. press tick.
 8. and last press button to Sync changes to git.

+---

+## Select files to see my course notes

+there is file named as Markdown.md to learn about Markdown language.. there is file named as javaScriptLearningByJohnSmilga.md to learn about JavaScript language..

+thx for checking my repository :)